georapbox/modal-element/README.md

 By just adding the `data-me-close` attribute to the button, the modal will be dismissed when the button is clicked.

-Please note though, that by clicking on the custom close button, the `me-request-close` event will not be emitted.
-This event is only triggered when the modal is about to be dismissed by the default closing mechanisms mentioned above.
+**Note:** As of v1.7.0, by clicking on the custom close button, the `me-request-close` event will also be emitted with the `reason` set to `'external-invoker'` and therefore the user can prevent the modal from being dismissed by calling `event.preventDefault()` in the event listener if needed.

 ## Changelog